-The Commission should consist of people who live, work or own businesses in Dunwoody.
+Commission members would be nominated by the Mayor, based on applications for appointment submitted by eligible individuals, and approved by the Council.
+Overall, the Commission should consist of people who live, work or own businesses in Dunwoody.
 The members as a group should bring a variety of perspectives, with an emphasis on experience in art, design, planning and public place management.
 The Board should have at least five members, including: